brandlewco/jesserieser-hugo-cc/content/about/_index.md

 row_alignment: between
 collection_cover_mobile: https://d1sf55qlb7p6hz.cloudfront.net/bio_final-5.jpg
 about_bio: >-
+  **Bio**

-  **Bio**<br>Jesse was born in the Ozarks — an 80s kid with a Midwestern upbringing in Springfield, Missouri.
+  Jesse was born in the Ozarks — an 80s kid with a Midwestern upbringing in Springfield, Missouri.
 At Arizona State University he majored in photography and art history while attending the Herberger Institute of Art and Design.
-His world has been shaped by his artistic parents: a mother who is a painter and educator and a father who draws and paints; they exposed him to the colorful pop art movement of the 50s, American photo realism of the 70s;
-  and the use of light to celebrate the subjects in the Dutch Baroque, and Renaissance periods — all major influences in his aesthetic.
+His world has been shaped by his artistic parents: a mother who is a painter and educator and a father who draws and paints; they exposed him to the colorful pop art movement of the 50s, American photo realism of the 70s; and the use of light to celebrate the subjects in the Dutch Baroque, and Renaissance periods — all major influences in his aesthetic.

   For the past decade Jesse has carefully constructed a photographic world built